In-Situ Measurement of Relative Attenuation Length of Gadolinium-Loaded Liquid Scintillator Using Source Data at RENO Experiment: Method of Relative Attenuation Length Measurement

 \section{Method of Relative Attenuation Length Measurement}

-When a radioactive source is submerged in a liquid scintillator, particles from the source lose their energy in the immediate vicinity of the source and optical photons from the scintillating process are radiated isotropically.
-In a uniform medium, if a light source emits $N$ optical photons isotropically at $\vec{r}$ from a PMT pointing in the unit vector $\hat{\xi}$ direction, then the number of photons detected by the PMT, $n$, can be written as
+When a radioactive source is submerged in a LS, particles from the source lose their energy in the immediate vicinity of the source and optical photons from the scintillating process are radiated isotropically.
+If a light source emits $N$ optical photons isotropically in a uniform medium at $\vec{r}$ from a PMT pointing in $\hat{\xi}$ direction, then the number of photons detected by the PMT, $n$, can be written as